'Predatory paedophile' headteacher jailed for abuse

 "Your public persona hid a very dark secret, that you are a highly dangerous, predatory, manipulative paedophile," the judge said.

-Judge Mansell said the offending was at the highest category of harm and that his victim would have to "live with the mental scars of what you did for him for the rest of his life".
+Judge Mansell said the offending was at the highest category of harm and that his victim would have to "live with the mental scars of what you did to him for the rest of his life".

 Prosecutor Tom Storey said Speight became friends with the boy's family and offered tutoring.